When you click on shopping links on our site, we may receive compensation. This content is for educational purposes only.

 • Soft brush attachment.

-2. Attach the soft brush attachment and switch the vacuum on.
+2. Attach the soft brush to the vacuum hose.

-3. Run the brush over the screen to remove the dust.
+3. Gently run the brush over the screen in horizontal lines.

 How to Clean Window Screens Without Removing Them